abhi-cloudbac/arbourstays-v2/scripts/README.md

 - The script uses Lexical rich text format for listing descriptions
 - Sample data includes realistic addresses, coordinates, prices, and ratings
-- Each listing is assigned to a specific location (New York, Tokyo, Paris, etc.)
+- Each listing is assigned to a specific location (New Delhi, Jawai, Jaipur, Pushkar, Ajmer, Ladakh)
 - Each listing is assigned 4-8 random amenities from the seeded amenities
 - Locations are marked as "featured" to appear in home page filter tabs